DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ### Scenario manager

 A scenario manager is an integral part of the Test-bed reference implementation too, since it is not possible to use JEMM or Exonaut directly, as:
-- JEMM is only available to NATO members, and can only be used in a Trial or exercise when military personnel requests it.
+- JEMM is only available to NATO members, and can only be used in a an exercise when military personnel requests it.
 This will not always be the case.
 - JEMM and Exonaut are aimed at the military community, and the fit with the Crisis Management domain is not optimal.
 - JEMM and Exonaut are closed source, so a strong integration with the Test-bed is not possible, as the applications cannot be modified.